-- 1. Unpack the Industrial Managed Switch - Check if the DIN-rail is screwed on the Industrial Managed Switch or not.
-If the DIN-rail is not screwed on the Industrial Managed Switch, please refer to DIN-rail Mounting section for DIN-rail installation.
-If users want to wall-mount the Industrial Managed Switch, please refer to the Wall-mount Plate Mounting section for wall-mount plate installation. - 3.
+- 1. Unpack the Industrial Managed Switch - Check if the DIN-Rail is screwed on the Industrial Managed Switch or not.
+If the DIN-Rail is not screwed on the Industrial Managed Switch, please refer to DIN-rail Mounting section for DIN-rail installation.
+If users want to wall-mount the Industrial Managed Switch, please refer to the Wall Mount Plate Mounting section for wall-mount plate installation. - 3.
 To hang the Industrial Managed Switch on the DIN-rail track or wall. - 4.
 Power on the Industrial Managed Switch.
-Please refer to the Wiring the Power Inputs section for the information about how to wire the power.
+Please refer to the Wiring the Power Inputs section for knowing the information about how to wire the power.
 The power LED on the Industrial Managed Switch will light up.
-Please refer to the LED Indicators section for indication of LED lights. - 5.
-Prepare the M12 cable for Ethernet connection. - 6.
-Insert one side of M12 cable into the Industrial Managed Switch Ethernet port while the other side to the network device's Ethernet port (RJ45 port), e.g., Switch PC or Server.
+Please refer to the LED Indicators section for indication of LED lights.

+- 5. Prepare the twisted-pair, straight-through Category 5 cable for Ethernet connection. - 6.
+Insert one side of RJ45 cable (category 5) into the Industrial Managed Switch Ethernet port (RJ45 port) while the other side to the network device's Ethernet port (RJ45 port), e.g., Switch PC or Server.
 The UTP port (RJ45) LED on the Industrial Managed Switch will light up when the cable is connected with the network device.
-Please refer to the LED Indicators section for LED indication.
+Please refer to the LED Indicators section for LED light indication.